Go Back Email Link

 • Add the milk, butter, eggs and vanilla to your bread machine pan.

-• Then add 400g (3⅓ cups) of flour, and the remaining dough ingredients.
+• Then add 450g (3⅔ cups) of flour, and the remaining dough ingredients.
 Set your machine to make dough.

 Stand Mixer:

-• When the dough is ready, knock it back, and form into a rough ball.
+• Knock back the dough on a lightly floured surface and form it into a rough ball.

 Continue for both methods: